tridashafox/SFStarEditor/README.md

 Use:
 1. Start the app.
-2. Select a source - open ESM and select the starfield.esm file.
+2. File -> Select source master file (ESM) - open ESM and select the starfield.esm file.
-3. Select a destination - open a ESP being worked (make a copy!)
+3. File -> Select destination plugin file (ESP) - open a ESP being worked (make a copy!)
-4. Create a star based on an existing star in the source
+4. Star ->Create star - based on an existing star in the source
-5. Create a planet for the star (a star must have at least one planet to work in game)
+5. Planet -> Create planet - create a planet for the star from an existing planet on the source.
+A star must have at least one planet to work in game.
+6. File -> Save to destination - will save to the loaded destination file.
-6. Save, check ESP in game
+7. Check the ESP works in game.
-7. add other new planets to the star.
+8. Add other new planets to the star system as desired.
-8. Do any refinement in creation kit
+9. Do any refinement to the ESP in the creation kit.

-9. Validate data in ESP using xEdit for starfield.
+Note that the xEdit is useful to validate the ESP after changes.

 To be be Licensed under: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/?ref=chooser-v1) for now.